 - 3/4 tsp bicarb soda

-In a saucepan, over a medium heat, melt together the nuttlelex, honey and vanilla (100C, speed 2 for 2 11/2 mins or until completely melted).
+In a saucepan, over a medium heat, melt together the butter, honey and vanilla (100C, speed 2 for 2 11/2 mins or until completely melted).
 Remove from stove

 Mix gently until combined.

-Tip out on to a silicone mat and allow to cool for 5 minutes.
+Tip out on to a silicone mat or floured work surface and allow to cool for a few minutes.

 Roll out the dough into a large rectangle about 2mm thick (much thicker and you don’t get the same crunchy texture as store-bought ones).